Otago prison guard attacked by inmate awarded $65,000

-An Otago prison officer left traumatised after being beaten by an inmate has been awarded a $65,000 payout.
+An Otago prison officer left traumatised after being beaten by an inmate has been awarded $65,000.

 The Employment Court issued a revised order this month after a 2018 Employment Relations Authority ruling found the Department of Corrections breached the man's contract by failing to take reasonably practicable steps to protect him from harm at work.